Mechanical Engineering Minor

 Heat Transfer I

 This course entails the study of numerical methods as utilized to model and solve engineering problems on a computing device.
 Students learn to implement, analyze and interpret numerical solutions to a variety of mathematical problems commonly encountered in engineering applications.
 Topics include roots of algebraic and transcendental equations, linear systems, curve fitting, numerical differentiation and integration, and ordinary differential equations.
 Applications are taken from student's background in engineering, science and mathematics courses.
-The MATLAB programming language is taught and utilized for computer implementation.
+(Prerequisites: MATH-231 and MECE-102 or equivalent courses.
+This course is restricted to MECE-BS or MECEDU-BS or MECE-MN students.)
+Lec/Lab 3 (Fall, Spring).

 Fluid Mechanics II

 A second course in fluid mechanics, integrating concepts of heat and mass transfer.
 Use of the differential form of the fundamental equations of the conservation of mass, momentum and energy is derived and used throughout.
-Topics include potential flow, viscous internal plane and pipe flows, external boundary layers, and the convective transport of heat and mass.
+Topics include potential flow, viscous internal plane and pipe flows, external velocity and thermal boundary layers, and the formulations of conductive and convective transport of heat flows.
+(Prerequisites: MECE-210 or equivalent course.
+Co-requisites: MECE-310 or equivalent course.)
+Lecture 3 (Fall, Spring).

 Wind Turbine Engineering

 This course covers advanced solid modeling concepts utilizing industry standard parametric 3D modeling software.
 Part modeling concepts include parametric design, surface modeling and 3D annotation.
 Assembly modeling concepts include top down assembly, mechanisms and assemblies.
 GD&T concepts are introduced.
-A design project will reverse engineer a given assembly and suggest improvements.
+(Prerequisites: MECE-104 or equivalent course.
+This course is restricted to MECE-BS or MECEDU-BS or MECE-MN students.)
+Lecture 3 (Fall Or Spring).

 Internal Combustion Engines